As an Amazon Associate I earn from qualifying purchases.

 - Camera: Nothing fancy required.
 About the only settings you need are “White Balance” and “Manual Shutter Speed”

 - Backdrop: Most people use a white (or contrasting) sheet.
 It’s a starting point.
-You can get creative as you go but if you really need professional backdrops, the cheapest ones we could find are available here.

 - Mounting: Infinite possibilities for mounting the lights, hanging the clothing, and hanging the backdrop.